Advances in Deep Concealed Scene Understanding: CSU Benchmarks

 $\bullet$~Small object (SO) attribute presents a challenge as it only occupies a small area in the image, typically less than 10\% of the total pixels as reported by COD10K~\cite{fan2020camouflaged}.
 As shown in the third column of \figref{fig:cos_quali_viz}, only two models (CamoFormer-S and CamoFormer-C \cite{yin2023camoformer}) can detect a cute cat lying on the ground in the distance.
 Such a difficulty arises for two main reasons: firstly, models struggle to differentiate small objects from complex backgrounds or other irrelevant objects in an image; secondly, detectors may miss small regions due to down-sampling operations caused by low-resolution inputs.

 $\bullet$~Out-of-view (OV) attribute refers to objects partially outside the image boundaries, leading to incomplete representation.
 To address this issue, a model should have a better holistic understanding of the concealed scene.
-As shown in the fourth column of Figure \ref{fig:cos_quali_viz}, both CamoFormer-C~\cite{yin2023camoformer} and FDNet~\cite{zhong2022detecting} can handle the OV attribute and maintain the object's integrity.
+As shown in the fourth column of \figref{fig:cos_quali_viz}, both CamoFormer-C~\cite{yin2023camoformer} and FDNet~\cite{zhong2022detecting} can handle the OV attribute and maintain the object's integrity.
 However, two transformer-based models failed to do so.
-This observation has inspired us to explore more efficient methods, such as local modeling within convolutional based frameworks and cross-domain learning strategies.
+This observation has inspired us to explore more efficient methods, such as local modeling within convolutional frameworks and cross-domain learning strategies.

 $\bullet$~Shape complexity (SC) attribute indicates that an object contains thin parts, such as an animal's foot.
 In the fifth column of \figref{fig:cos_quali_viz}, the stick insect's feet are a good example of this complexity, being elongated and slender and thus difficult to predict accurately.
 Only HitNet~\cite{hu2023high} with high-resolution inputs can predict a right-bottom foot (indicated by a red circle).